Stockholm, Sweden, August 2, 2022: Stockholm waterfront with beautiful old houses stretched alongside of it in Sweden.

 Time Out tip: To avoid the throngs by the food trucks, take your pickings for a picnic in neighbouring Tantolunden park.

-If you’re in a cocktail mood, look no further than Lucy’s Flower Shop, which opened its doors in 2019 and has already made the list of the World’s 50 Best Bars.
+If you’re in a cocktail mood, look no further than Lucy’s Flower Shop, our favourite bar in Stockholm (it’s previously also found its way onto the World’s 50 Best).
 Once you pay a visit you’ll understand why.
 Tucked away behind a secret door in an abandoned flower shop, what awaits is a colourful oasis with a Scandi-cool edge, boasting a short yet creative menu of exceptionally good cocktails.
-Lucy’s Flower Shop is open from 5pm – 1am and closed on Mondays.
+Lucy’s Flower Shop is open from 5pm-1am and closed on Mondays.

 Time Out tip: Due to its popularity and small capacity, Lucy’s Flower Shop can often be fully booked weeks in advance; book well ahead to avoid disappointment.